 Through a structured four-year process, the TTU Pre-Law Program cultivates the undergraduate to become a confident and articulate law school applicant bearing exceptional qualifications.
 Participants focus on the three essential areas identified by law school professionals nationwide:

 - Writing and speaking with comprehension and clarity.

 - Thinking creatively and analytically.

-The interdisciplinary minor in legal studies formally guides and encourages the exploration of law and its influence on society.
+- Legal Studies Minor.
+The interdisciplinary minor in legal studies formally guides and encourages the exploration of law and its influence in society.
 The curriculum blends challenging course options in students’ home disciplines with relevant interdisciplinary electives to facilitate an interest in and an appreciation for the beneficial application of theory and research through the vehicle of law.

 The 21-credit-hour minor consists of required courses plus three directed electives.
 The TTU Pre-Law Program is responsible for certifying completion of the requirements for the minor in conjunction with the standard graduation certification processes used in each college.
 Students must have a minimum 2.75 cumulative Texas Tech GPA to declare, and a grade of C or better is needed to complete minor requirements.
 In the event an approved course is only offered pass/fail, a grade of pass will fulfill the grade requirement for the minor, per university policy.
 A minimum of nine credits must be completed in residence at Texas Tech University.
 Service learning options are valued and recommended where available.

 Three hours of seminars must be chosen from the following: